This is a guest post by Only-Apartments

 - Address: Oberbaumstraße 8, Berlin-Kreuzberg

-After a few days in the Berlin apartments you will probably be tired of all that meat, so it’s time for a change: go for a Falafel!
+After a few days in Berlin you will probably be tired of all that meat, so it’s time for a change: go for a Falafel!
 You can get one of the best in town in Falafel & Falafel shop: three balls of freshly fried falafel, spicy and green with parsley, placed in a pita with mango-curry sauce to brighten the flavour.
 The sandwich is topped with a salad of parsley, mint, and sliced carrots.
 And you can even add it some fried haloumi cheese on top.

 - Address: Skalitzer Straße 102, Berlin-Kreuzberg